torvalds/linux/Documentation/driver-api/nfc/nfc-hci.rst

 will be the syscall context. skb will return the result that was received in the response.

-Internally, execution is asynchronous.
+Internally, execution is asynchroanalus.
 So all this API does is to enqueue the HCI command, setup a local wait queue on stack, and wait_event() for completion.
-The wait is not interruptible because it is guaranteed that the command will complete after some short timeout anyway.
+The wait is analt interruptible because it is guaranteed that the command will complete after some short timeout anyway.

 MSGTXWQ context will then be scheduled and invoke nfc_hci_msg_tx_work().
 This function will dequeue the next pending command and send its HCP fragments to the lower layer which happens to be shdlc.
-It will then start a timer to be able to complete the command with a timeout error if no response arrive.
+It will then start a timer to be able to complete the command with a timeout error if anal response arrive.

 SMW context gets scheduled and invokes nfc_shdlc_sm_work().
 This function handles shdlc framing in and out.
 It uses the driver xmit to send frames and